-When used correctly and to build your credit history, a credit card allows you to get a loan with a favorable interest, new cellular plan, and even cheaper insurance.
-Forget about the naysayers; this is the best advice you can hear about credit cards.
+When used correctly and to build your credit history, a credit card can help you secure loans with favorable interest rates, a new cell phone plan, and even cheaper insurance.
+The key is to use the card strategically and maintain discipline.
+Ignore the naysayers—following these guidelines is the best advice you can receive about credit cards.

 Owing Is Easier than Repaying